• Home

 Prerequisites:

-• Be a PADI Enriched Air diver (or equivalent)
+• PADI Enriched Air Diver

 • Obtain a dive medical signed by a physician